adityaghku/COMP2113-Group-89/README.md

     • The program code will be separated into multiple front end and back end files of .h and .cpp.
 Examples include winner.h, winner.cpp, user.h, and user.cpp.
     • We will use makefile to link up the relevant file dependencies based on how the files are divided in the final project.

+### Non-standard C/C++ libraries used
+#### a
+    • Used for
+#### b
+    • Used for

+### Non-standard C/C++ libraries used
+1. Download the files from the github repository
+2. Launch terminal and change the directory of the terminal to corresponding folder containing all the game files
+3. Put terminal on full screen
+4. Enter the command 'make main' followed by './main'

 #### References
 https://www.contrib.andrew.cmu.edu/~gc00/reviews/pokerrules